Booming Beauty: The Power of Influencers

-- Beauty brands that celebrate diversity in shade range will encourage promotion from a mass amount of influencer
+- Beauty brands that celebrate diversity in shade range will encourage promotion from a mass amount of influencers.

 Over the past number of years, the beauty industry has seen an influx of influencer collaborations.
 Brands are shifting from traditional advertising with celebrity brand ambassadors and utilizing the immense power that influencers have on social media.

 More consumers than ever are searching the internet for information on makeup brands, trends and products which are ultimately reviewed and recommended by their favourite and trusted influencer.
 Brands have recognized this power and have used influencer marketing to its full potential in order to reach their target and drive sales.
 MKTG explores key learnings in three recent influencer branded collaborations in this powerful makeup movement.

 By pairing a product that is true-to-influencer, authenticity is created between the brand and consumer.

 This summer, Benefit Cosmetics released an influencer branded stowaway collection featuring some of YouTube’s favourite beauty bloggers.
 This travel sized collection includes five of Benefit’s best-selling products individually endorsed by some of the leading faces of the online beauty industry.
 The strategic pairing was based on the influencer’s favourite product that they consistently use in their well-known beauty routines.
 Consumers recognize and trust this relation which allows for an authentic connection and desire to recreate the look.
 Brands that decide to use influencers should look to pair products that align with their persona and organic product use to create best fit that consumers will know and love.

 Brands that leverage micro-influencers prove to show the highest engagement with consumers.